ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides functionality to an application.

+- Transport Services system: a software component that exposes an interface to different Transport Services to an application.

 - Transport Protocol: an implementation that provides one or more different transport services using a specific framing and header format on the wire.
 A Transport Protocol services an application.